 - A museum visit will be appreciated by most any kid.
 Science, children’s, history, art museums….there are so many to choose from.
 If they’ve been to the museum, maybe a special exhibit is coming to town that they would be interested in.

-Sports Related First Experiences for Kids
+Sports Related Experiences Gifts